N3MESIScrawl/Pass-manager/README.md

  1 : clone the project in the directory or folder you want to

-  (replace the url by the git link of this project)
+  clone the project by git clone command or simply by copy and paste the givn command
   ```bash
   git clone https://github.com/N3MESIScrawl/Pass-manager.git
   ```